Compassionate Providence Criminal Defense Lawyer Protecting the Constitutional Rights of those Accused of Crimes

 - And more

 The criminal defense legal team at Kilroy Law Firm has extensive experience representing clients in many courts throughout Massachusetts and Rhode Island.
-Our Providence criminal attorney routinely practices before district courts, county and state courts, appellate courts, federal courts, and various administrative agencies.
+Our Providence criminal law lawyer routinely practices before district courts, county and state courts, appellate courts, federal courts, and various administrative agencies.

 Consequences of Crimes: Nothing to Take Lightly